Managed Parent Queues

 In absolute and relative modes, when you enable dynamic auto child creation for a queue it becomes a Managed Parent Queue.
 It cannot have static child queues, and queues under it can be created only dynamically.

 In absolute and relative modes, dynamically created queues always fall under a predefined (static) queue, which is the Managed Parent Queue.
 This limits the nesting to only one level.
-In addition, the queue properties set for the Manager Parent queue will be applied to all of its dynamically created child queues.
+In addition, the queue properties set for the Managed Parent Queue will be applied to all of its dynamically created child queues.
 To change the queue properties of all its dynamic child queues, you have to change the configuration at the Managed Parent Queue level.

 It is possible to dynamically create queues with zero capacity by incorrectly setting the Managed Parent Queue.